West Pier Public Convenience: Renovation

 The toilets were renovated in 1994 at a cost of about £300,000, which was financed by the Strathclyde Building Preservation Trust.
 An adjacent storeroom and office were converted to provide facilities for ladies, a disabled toilet and a shower.
 They are now maintained by a charity, Bute Victoriana.
 Further work was done in 2016 to make the toilets available around the clock.

 Reception

 After the renovation, the toilets were reopened by Lady Lucinda Lambton who is an expert on architectural history and has published books on the history of the lavatory.
 She praised the toilets as "the most beautiful in the world".

 The building's listing category was upgraded from B to A as part of a Rothesay listing review in 2010-11.
 The historic toilets are now a tourist attraction.
 The Rough Guide to Scotland described them as "...a feast of marble, ceramics and brass so ornate that they are now one of the town's most celebrated sights".

-Prince Charles is the Duke of Rothesay and has visited the toilets.
+Prince Charles was the Duke of Rothesay and has visited the toilets.
 The urinal which he patronised is marked with his coat of arms, by royal appointment.
 There is a visitors' book for other patrons.